 INTRODUCTION

-Anthuriums are tropical plants highly valued for their vibrant cut flowers and ornamental foliage.
+Anthurium are tropical plants highly valued for their vibrant cut flowers and ornamental foliage.
 They have emerged as a significant commodity in commercial farming, capitalizing on a lucrative market for both cut flowers and whole plants.
-Anthuriums, a slow-growing perennial crop with over 100 genera and approximately 1,599 species, predominantly from tropical regions, thrive in shady, humid conditions reminiscent of tropical forests, making them ideal for cultivation in such environments (Muraleedharan et al., 2020).
+Anthurium, a slow-growing perennial crop with over 100 genera and approximately 1,599 species, predominantly from tropical regions, thrive in shady, humid conditions reminiscent of tropical forests, making them ideal for cultivation in such environments (Muraleedharan et al., 2020).

-Anthuriums are becoming increasingly favoured due to their ability to provide excellent returns per unit area and the allure of their striking, long-lasting flowers.
+Anthurium are becoming increasingly favoured due to their ability to provide excellent return per unit area and the allure of their striking, long-lasting flowers.
 Anthurium accounts for 60% of the cut flower and foliage exports from Mauritius, generating millions in foreign revenue each year, with high demand and respectable pricing both as a cut flower and as a whole plant (Anand et al., 2017).

 In recent times, the production of pot anthurium has become increasingly significant alongside the conventional focus on cut flower production.
-While considerable research has been dedicated to the cultivation of cut anthuriums, there remains a noticeable dearth of studies addressing pot anthuriums.
-The research addresses the challenge of anthurium cultivation, specifically focusing on pot anthuriums.
-It explores how growth regulators are impact the growth and flowering of pot anthuriums.
+While considerable research has been dedicated to the cultivation of cut anthurium, there remains a noticeable dearth of studies addressing pot anthurium.
+The research addresses the challenge of anthurium cultivation, specifically focusing on pot anthurium.
+It explores how growth regulators impact the growth and flowering of pot anthuriums.

 Nowadays, there has been a significant rise in the use of plant growth regulators.
-They influencing the physiological and morphological processes of vegetables, fruit crops and other plants (Davies, 2004).
+They influence the physiological and morphological processes of vegetables, fruit crops and other plants (Davies, 2004).
 Gibberellic acid (GA3) is an important group of plant growth regulators within the cytokinin family, commonly referred to as the "cell division hormone."
-It regulates various physiological processes, including the stimulation of cell division, enlargement of cells, morphogenesis, delaying senescence, promoting chloroplast development, and facilitating nutrient mobilization (Shudo, 1994).
-Benzyl adenine (BA) found to improves plant yield by influencing growth, flowering, and various physiological processes throughout the plant life cycle (Yadav et al., 2021).
+It regulates various physiological processes, including the stimulation of cell division, enlargement of cell, morphogenesis, delaying senescence, promoting chloroplast development, and facilitating nutrient mobilization (Shudo, 1994).
+Benzyl adenine (BA) found to improve plant yield by influencing growth, flowering, and various physiological processes throughout the plant life cycle (Yadav et al., 2021).
 Recently, BA has been used as an additional source to preserve or improve the condition of a variety of ornamental plants (Gabrel et al., 2018).
 To create dwarf and visually appealing pot plants, various growth retardants such as Cycocel (CCC), B-Nine, Phosphon, and Anacymidal have been tested on different ornamental species.
 Cycocel is a synthetic substance that reduce stem growth and prolongs the shelf life of flowers.
-The foliar application of higher concentrations of CCC led to phytotoxic effects, with growth retardation becoming more marked as the concentration increased (Singh et al., 2018).
-These regulators, readily available in the market, play a significant role in influencing the growth and flowering attributes of pot anthuriums.
+The foliar application of higher concentrations of CCC leds to phytotoxic effects, with growth retardation becoming more marked as the concentration increased (Singh et al., 2018).
+These regulators, readily available in the market, play a significant role in influencing the growth and flowering attributes of pot anthurium.
 Despite advancements in the anthurium industry in India, comprehensive research on systematically cultivating pot anthuriums, with an emphasis on foliar applications of growth regulators, is still limited.

-This research seeks to evaluate vegetative and flowering parameters, placing special emphasis on the contributions of growth regulators like BA, GA3, and CCC with the overarching goal of enhancing pot anthurium cultivation under protected conditions.
+This research seeks to evaluate vegetative and flowering parameters, placing special emphasis on the effect of growth regulators like BA, GA3, and CCC with the overarching goal of enhancing pot anthurium cultivation under protected conditions.

 MATERIALS AND METHODS